Thanks for visiting!

 ones to, mitochondrial diseases throughout New York.
 Most importantly, MITO HOPE and HELP

 wants our local MITO community to know that they are not alone!
 We

 care, understand and acknowledge what EVERYONE is dealing with!

 HOPE and HELP is also committed to funding local appropriate medical

-care and support services for MITO patients of all ages!
+care and support services for MITO patients of all ages in the surrounding 26 counties!
 Individuals

 living with Mitochondrial diseases require specialized, coordinated care